-James Morrison is a national award-winning broadcast reporter with more than seven years experience working in radio and podcasts.
-His work has been featured on NPR, Marketplace, Here & Now and multiple other radio outlets and podcasts.
+James Morrison is a national award-winning broadcast reporter with a decade of experience working in radio and podcasting.
+His work has been featured on NPR, Marketplace, Here & Now and multiple other national radio outlets and podcasts.
 His reporting focuses on environmental and health issues, with a focus on the opioid epidemic and sustainable food systems.
 He was recognized with a national award for a story he reported for NPR on locally-sourced oyster farming.
 He also received a national award for his daily news coverage of firefighters killed in the line of duty.
 A podcast he produced about the fall of Saigon during the Vietnam War was accepted into the Hearsay International Audio Arts Festival.

 Experience & Skills:

 Awards & Fellowships:

 Full Spectrum Storytelling Intensive, Brooklyn, June 2018

 NSF Climate Change Reporting Workshop, Columbia, SC, 2018

 1st Place National Award for 'Radio Feature' (National Association of Press Women, 2017)

 1st Place National Award for 'On the Scene Report' (National Association of Press Women, 2017)

 Selected Entry, Hearsay Audio Festival, Ireland, 2015.

 Kitchen Sisters Recording and Interviewing Workshop, Berkeley, 2013.